 Charges: The defendant was charged with Introducing Contraband into a Detention Facility, a third degree felony punishable by up to 5 years in prison.

 Summary: The defendant turned himself into jail to serve a sentence.
 Upon entry into the detention facility, the defendant was searched.
-Authorities allegedly located a particially smoked cigarette and half of a toothbrush in the defendant’s sock.
-We discussed the case with the prosecution and pointed out that the police never asked the defendant if he had any contradband on his person prior to the search.
+Authorities allegedly located a patricianly smoked cigarette and half of a toothbrush in the defendant’s sock.
+We discussed the case with the prosecution and pointed out that the police never asked the defendant if he had any contraband on his person prior to the search.
 Also, he was never advised that he could not bring a toothbrush into a detention facility.
 Prior to trial, all charges were dropped against the defendant.